smbaig235/aws-bootcamp-cruddur-2023/journal/week1.md

 }
 ```

+### Step 3:
-Step 3: Now commit all the changes of implementation on frontend-reacr-js for notification page.Here is the screenshot of the page.
+Commit all the changes of implementation on frontend-react-js for notifications page.Here is the screenshot of the page.

 ![Notifiactionimage](weekly_images/Notificationpage.jpg)

-## Task 5: Run dynamoDB local Container & Run postgres Container.
+## Task 5: Adding DynamoDB local & Postgres

+### Step 1:
-Step 1: On the root directory open compose.yaml copy and paste this code:
+On the root directory open compose.yaml copy and paste this code:

 ```
   dynamodb-local: